 Horticultural fleece works by trapping warm air around crops while stopping frost from getting in.
 Simply roll out your fleece across or around crops you want to protect and secure with stakes, staples or even large stones.
 Just make sure there are no gaps where cold air can sneak in.

 Bubble wrap insulation can protect plants from freezing weather and extend the growing season in an unheated greenhouse.
 It will also work at retaining heat in a heated greenhouse.
 This will reduce the amount of heat you need to provide, saving you money and protecting the environment.

-Essentially a mini greenhouse, cloches keep crops and the soil around them warm.
+Essentially a cloche keep crops and the soil around them warm.
 They successfully protect plants from cold weather and are hardier than fleece.
 Cloches should be removed once the harsh weather has passed as leaving them on too long can encourage disease.

 Elsewhere in the garden

 Winter is also a great time for gardeners to tidy, protect plants and plan ahead.
 Here’s our list of other gardening tasks to complete over the winter period: